Koketso00/Pharmaceutical-Sales-Analysis/README.md

 - Is there a correlation between the sales of specific drugs and external factors such as advertising campaigns, promotions, or seasonal events?

 # Data Sourcing

+The dataset for Mary's Pharmacy consists of transactional data collected over a period of 6 years (2014-2019).
+It includes information on the date, time, pharmaceutical drug brand name, and quantity sold.
+The dataset comprises 57 drugs classified into different therapeutic categories based on the Anatomical Therapeutic Chemical (ATC) Classification System.

+This dataset was sourced from the Point-of-Sale system used by the pharmacy, providing a rich source of information for analysis.
+The goal is to analyze the sales data of these pharmaceutical drugs and gain insights that can help improve business performance and drive growth for Mary's Pharmacy.